Army Reserve unit combines technology with tradition during virtual change of command ceremony

 |0

-This work, Army Reserve unit combines technology with tradition during virtual change of command ceremony [Image 5 of 5], by SSG Christopher Jackson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve unit combines technology with tradition during virtual change of command ceremony, by SSG Christopher Jackson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT